openhab/website/blog/2025-07-21-openhab-5-0-release.md

     channel: lgwebos:WebOSTV:living-room:power
 ```

-You can consult the [documentation](https://www.openhab.org/docs/configuration/yaml.html).
+You can consult the [YAML Configuration Documentation](https://www.openhab.org/docs/configuration/yaml.html) for more details on the syntax and how to use it.

 It is now also possible to generate this syntax directly from Main UI if you have Things and Items that were defined either with DSL syntax or created from Main UI, see [Copy DSL & YAML Definition: Connecting UI with Text Configuration](#copy-dsl--yaml-definition-connecting-ui-with-text-configuration)
 Support for other entities will be added in the next releases, starting with rules and rule templates.
-Other exciting features based on this are already in the pipe.
+Other exciting features based on this are already in the pipeline.

 ### Semantic Tagging Enhancements